stevehemingway/book/README.md

-<<<<<<< HEAD
-# Read Me
+Read Me

 This is my attempt to write a book on investing.

 ## 8 March 2017

 I have decided to move back towards Markdown and also to re-focus the message of the book so it is more of a toolkit for investing action.

 ## 6 March  2016